 Insurance at play

 Let’s look at this in the form of an example.
 Adam and Ron live in the same town and the same neighborhood.
-They each take out an insurance policy on their respective homes, which have a market value of $100,000 each.
+They each take out a policy on their respective homes, which have a market value of $100,000 each.
 The only difference between Adam’s and Ron’s house is the roof.
 Adam got his roof replaced five years ago, while Ron’s hasn’t been changed for the past twenty years.
 During the insurance process, the insurance company determines a higher premium for Ron, say at 12.5%.
 For Adam, despite the two houses having the same market value, and located in the same neighborhood, his premium is 10%.

 The difference is because Adam’s house is less likely to suffer any damage than Ron’s.
 In the event of a hailstorm damaging both their roofs, the difference in damages will be reflected in the coverage.
 Adam’s roof is less likely to suffer damage [and hence a lower cost) because it was installed five years ago.
 Conversely, Ron’s roof is more likely to suffer damage because it was installed twenty years ago.
 Since Adam paid a lower premium and is facing a lower cost, his coverage would be small.
 However, Since Ron paid a higher premium, and is facing a higher cost, his coverage would be large.
 The premiums are a reflection of the risk the asset could face.
 The coverage is based on the cost to the asset because of the risk faced.